 Rank 1: Dogma

 The words of their faith have special meaning to the worshiper, and when they use them as their own, the resonance is powerful.
-If the worshiper makes a direct quote from the holy texts of their religion that is relevant to their cause, they may immediately Exert to call Discipline to resist any Obey call.
+If the worshiper makes a direct quote from the holy texts of their religion that is relevant to their cause, they may immediately Exert to call Nerve to resist any Obey call.

 Rank 2: Ardor